What is Agile Testing?

 Here are Important Keys to Innovation:

-A good Agile Tester needs to be extremely creative when trying to cope up with speed of development/release.
+A good Agile Tester needs to be extremely creative when trying to cope up with the speed of development/release.
 For a tester, being creative is more important than being critical.

 He must be highly talented and strives for more learning and innovating new ideas.
 Talented Testers are never satisfied with what they have achieved and always strives to find unimaginable bugs of high value and priority.